 Curing garlic is an important part of the garlic grower’s journey.
 This two-week step prepares garlic for long-term storage.
 Garlic should be cured in a warm, dry, well-ventilated area.
 We cure our garlic on a our patio table.
 The only thing we’re missing is coverage from rain, so we have to be sure to bring the garlic in if there’s a chance of rain.

 There have been years that we harvested garlic and had to dry it on metal racks in the basement to keep it out of the rain.
 We set a fan on low to keep the air circulating.

 Air conditioning will make the air cooler than the ideal curing temperature, but this is preferable to rotting from too much moisture.
 Moisture is not your friend when curing or storing garlic.

 Preparing Garlic for Storage

 After the garlic has cured for two weeks, it’s ready to store.
 If you are growing a softneck variety, you can braid the necks and hang for decorative charm.
-Softneck garlic generally stores longer than hardneck.
-Hardneck varieties are hardier for cold winters.
+Softneck garlic generally stores longer than hardneck, but hardneck varieties (like my favorite Chesnok red) are hardier for cold winters.

 For both types, trim roots to 1/2 an inch long.